Removal of Conditions and Naturalization

 How long does it take to remove residency conditions?

-After you file your petition, you’ll need to schedule a biometrics appointment, and you may be asked to provide additional evidence of your relationship.
+After filing your petition, you will need to schedule a biometric appointment and may be asked to provide additional evidence of your relationship.
 You may also be asked to schedule an interview to verify that your marriage is legitimate.
-Evidence and interviews will naturally add more time to the process.
-In general, you can expect to receive your permanent green card between a year and a year and a half after filing your petition.
+Tests and interviews will naturally add more time to the process.
+In general, you can expect to receive your permanent green card within a year to a year and a half after filing your petition.

 Talk to a citizenship I-751 lawyer now

 Immigration applications and processes are complicated, and any mistake can delay the removal of conditions or cause your application for permanent residence to be denied altogether.
 While you can file your Form I-751 and petition to cancel the conditions on the residency yourself, an immigration attorney can help you avoid mistakes that could harm your application.